comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 {% enddocs %}

-{% docs column__timeblock %}
+{% docs column__timeblock_id_basket_scheduler %}

-The id of the timeblock as it would appear in the OPS system.
+The id of the timeblock if a customer has changed their timeblock for a particular week.
+Corresponds to a timeblock in operations__timeblocks.

 {% enddocs %}